fhenneke/dagster_dbt_example/README.md

 - **Automation conditions** for intelligent triggering

 This setup provides a solid foundation for production data pipelines requiring incremental processing, complex dependencies, and mixed tool orchestration.

+## Promts for Claude Code

+This repository was partially created using Claude Code.
+The prompts used can be found in `prompts.txt`.